 For baseline/benchmark testing, you can set up your performance tests on LoadView in no time and utilize its load curve features to adjust the website/application load according to your requirements.
 Load curves are very useful to fine-tune the baseline and benchmark metrics.
 LoadView will then execute your tests and generate a detailed report with all the metrics you require to compare your results.
 LoadView performance reports contain out-of-the-box insights and easy to understand results.
 These performance reports can be saved for future comparison, and a baseline can be defined for repetitive comparison.

 Performance testing should be started early on and done before every new release to ensure your website/application behaves as expected under load conditions.
 Baseline and benchmark testing is used to ensure that your websites/applications deliver a consistently great experience.
 LoadView is a great tool to easily setup your tests and perform baseline and benchmark tests.
 You can leverage its multiple load curves and reporting features to measure different metrics and actionable insights.

 Get started with LoadView today.
 Sign up for the free trial or schedule a demo with one of our performance engineers.
 They will happily walk you through all the aspects, features, and benefits of our load testing solution, ensuring you have everything you need to begin carrying out your benchmark and baseline performance tests.

 Once you have thoroughly tested and tweaked your websites and applications to ensure they can handle the number of concurrent users you have planned for, the final step is to make sure your website and web applications are continually performing as you intended in the live production environment.
-You and your teams have invested loads of time and effort in planning, developing, and testing your applications.
+This is important, because you and your teams have invested loads of time and effort in planning, developing, and testing your applications.
 Make sure performance and response times are always within your pre-defined thresholds by implementing automated monitoring.
 Set up alerts and get notified immediately when downtime or errors occur, reducing the risk of additional users being impacted by a poor user experience.